jordanbell2357/jordanbell2357.github.io/_euler/euler-algebra-III-09.md

 money which the answer requires; at the end of which we must reckon the fractional remainders.

-486. Let us give some other examples, in order to facilitate the practice of this calculation.
+<span class="art">486</span> Let us give some other examples, in order to facilitate
+the practice of this calculation.

 If ducats gain at Hamburg 1 per cent, on 2 Reichsthaler Banco